You feel pushed. Manipulated. Exploited. Dominated. Coerced. Pressured. Bullied. Controlled.

 Why Do We Suffer From Poor Personal Boundaries?

-Before you blame yourself for having poor boundaries, stop for a moment.
-I want you to understand that it wasn’t your fault, but it is your responsibility to now develop strong boundaries.
-So take a moment to feel some compassion for yourself.
+Before going too deeply into the understandable urge to blame or shame yourself in some way for having poor boundaries, I want you to understand that it wasnโt your fault, but it is your responsibility to develop strong boundaries now.
+So take a moment to feel some compassion, or at least sympathy, for yourself.

-5 Myths About Personal Boundaries
+5 Myths About Personal Boundaries That People Believe

 If you struggle with setting clear boundaries, you might carry a number of mistaken beliefs that you were conditioned to believe.

-- “Having personal boundaries will cause my relationships to suffer.”
-If you are in a codependent relationship, creating boundaries will most certainly create uncomfortable waves of change.
-If your partner is codependently entangled with you, he/she will be shocked and will certainly resist your efforts to be happy and healthy.
-The same thing goes for codependent friendships.
-If this is the case, I encourage you to consider whether being in a toxic relationship/friendship is worth it.
-Any healthy and supportive relationship will actually THRIVE and encourage the establishment of personal boundaries.
+- “Having personal boundaries will cause my relationships to suffer.” โ If you are in a codependent relationship, creating boundaries will most certainly create uncomfortable waves of change.
+If your partner is codependently entangled with you, there’s a high chance that they will be shocked and will certainly resist your efforts to be happy and healthy.
+(The same thing goes for codependent friendships.)
+If you find yourself in this situation, I encourage you to consider whether being in a toxic relationship/friendship is actually worth it.
+All healthy and supportive relationships will actually THRIVE and encourage the establishment of personal boundaries.

-- “Having personal boundaries will cause people to dislike me.”
-This is only partly true.
-The reality is that yes, setting clear boundaries might step on a few people’s toes.
+- “Having personal boundaries will cause people to dislike me.” โ This myth is partly true and partly false.
+The reality is that, yes, setting clear boundaries might step on a few peopleโs toes.
 But creating boundaries will also cause more people to respect, hear, and like you.
-There is nothing more admirable than a person who refuses to take bullshit from others.
-Not only that but when you set boundaries, you will actually attract more people who are willing to respect you and be authentic friends/lovers.
+There’s nothing more admirable than a person who refuses to take bullshit from others and who stands by what they believe to be true.
+Not only that, but when you set boundaries, you’ll actually attract more people who are willing to respect you and be authentic friends or lovers.

-- “Having personal boundaries will make me miserable.”
-This is a common concern.
-But my response is simple: creating personal boundaries might feel uncomfortable at first, but pretty soon it’ll make you feel empowered and in control of your life again.
+- “Having personal boundaries will make me miserable.” โ This myth often appears as an underlying assumption that many people carry.
+But my response is simple: creating personal boundaries might feel uncomfortable at first, but pretty soon, itโll make you feel empowered and in control of your life again.
 So the opposite here is true: having personal boundaries will actually make you MUCH happier!

 12 Benefits of Creating Strong Personal Boundaries

-Here’s what you can expect from putting in the hard work of setting clear boundaries:
+Here are some benefits that you can expect from putting in the hard work of setting clear boundaries:

-- You’ll be able to say “no”
+- You’ll be able to say โnoโ

 - You’ll feel empowered again